youyanggu/covid19_projections/r_values/README.md

 # R Value Estimates

-*May 15 Update:* For a time series of the R_t over time, use our [https://github.com/youyanggu/covid19_projections/tree/master/projections](projections) files.
+*May 15 Update:* For a time series of the R_t over time for every region, use our [projections](https://github.com/youyanggu/covid19_projections/tree/master/projections) directory.
 This data available starting on May 15 projections.

 Our data-driven model allows us to provide an estimate for the initial [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R0) and post-mitigation R in each US state and 40 countries.